Shute Park Aquatic & Recreation Center: Amenities

 Located at southwest Maple Street at Tenth Avenue, SHARC has a variety of water based and indoor features.
-Pools include the original outdoor pool that measures 50 yd by 17 yd and has two diving boards, but is only opening during the summer.
+Pools include the original outdoor pool that measures 50 yd by 17 yd and has two diving boards, but is only opening during the summer except for members of the HEAT swim team.
 Indoors are the main pool and a smaller wading pool designed for children and beginning swimmers.
 The main pool is 25 m by 25 yd and L-shaped that includes a slide and one diving board.
 The smaller wading pool includes an elevated teacup.

 As a recreation center, SHARC has a weight room, a cardio room, and multipurpose rooms where various classes are offered.
 There is also a spa pool and dry sauna.
 Other amenities include locker rooms, including a family changing area, child care, and a snack bar.

+Burger family

+A family of three A & W Burger statues were moved to the grounds of the center in 1991 from the Papa Aldo’s restaurant across the street.
+Considered a temporary move at the time, the family was missing the Teen Burger character when the former restaurant owner donated the fiberglass statues to the city.
+A replacement Teen Burger character was later acquired from a mall in Longview, Washington to complete the family.